- The Northern Lights | Iceland's Cosmic Treasure

-The Northern Lights can easily be seen from Alaska, Canada, Greenland, Norway, Sweden, Finland and northern Russia.
-During geomagnetic storms, the auroras are also visible in lower altitudes, such as some Baltic states, the British Isles, the rest of the USA and China.
+The northern lights can easily be seen from Alaska, Canada, Greenland, Norway, Sweden, Finland, and northern Russia.
+During geomagnetic storms, the auroras are also visible in lower altitudes, such as in some Baltic states, the British Isles, the rest of the USA, and China.

 - See also: Guide to Greenland

 What is the Best Way to See the Northern Lights in Iceland?

 The northern lights can be experienced in many ways in Iceland.
 Though, as mentioned, they can occasionally be seen from Reykjavik, those dedicated to witnessing the best possible display will find much better luck by considering one of the following options.

 Firstly, it is more than possible for you to rent a car and drive out into Iceland's nature for your chance of catching a show.
 Using the cloud cover forecast and aurora forecast on the nation's weather website, you can make the most of modern technology to plan the most promising trip.